christoomey/vim-system-copy/README.md

 -----

 System copy provides a mapping to copy to the system clipboard using a motion or visual selection.
-It also probides a mapping for pasting from the system clipboard.
+It also provides a mapping for pasting from the system clipboard.

 The default mapping is `cp`, and can be followed by any motion or text